 For example, if scoliosis is hereditary, why does it also crop up in children with no family history of the condition?
-Another oddity researchers have noted is that the condition seems to have variable effects within each generation.
+Another oddity researchers have noted is the condition seems to have variable effects within each generation.
 A mother with a mild curve might have a daughter with a severe one, or the scoliosis might skip a generation entirely.

-Scientists have explained these anomalies by acknowledging that environmental factors probably contribute to differences in scoliosis development, progression and age at detection.
+Scientists have explained these anomalies by acknowledging that environmental factors probably contribute to differences in scoliosis development, progression, and age at detection.
 Consider that at least 4 percent of scoliosis curves progress to the threshold for surgery, yet only 1 percent of patients have a high genetic risk of severe curvature.
 If genes are a factor in only 1 percent of cases, environmental factors must account for the severity in the other 3 percent.

 But identifying what those factors are is tricky.
 Studies have ruled out the theory that the curves are caused by specific behaviors such as slouching or carrying a heavy backpack.
 They have also found no link between scoliosis and living in an industrialized area.